mkenny10/RNA_seq/MasterNotes.md

 # Gene IDs

-The 14 genes identified as having significantly altered expression in thiamine deficient conditions were stored in a table in the attached file signif_TH-vTH+ (within DESeq2_analysis).
+The 14 genes identified as having significantly altered expression in thiamine deficient conditions were stored in a table in the attached file signif_TH-vTH+.csv (within DESeq2_analysis).

 The locus tags from this file were stored in another file called signif_geneIDs in the command line.
 These locus tags were used to parse the NCBI gtf file for the gene names and gene IDs of this differentially expressed genes, using the following code: